 I represented the Library at conferences and meetings, conducted workshops and staff national exhibits around the country, and coordinated and conducted tours of NLS.

-In addition to my employment I was and still am involved in several organizations/activities.
+In addition to my employment I have been involved with several organizations/activities.

 Some of them include:

 - DC Council of the Blind

 - Association for Education and Rehabilitation of the Blind and Visually Impaired (AER)

 - Friends Group of the District of Columbia Library for the Blind and Physically Handicapped